 Another positive Thompson has observed is the way digital speaks to a growing number of Schlotzsky’s employees.
 In short, PlayerLync has made Schlotzsky’s a player in today’s digital world.

 “PlayerLync has allowed us to engage with our team members in a way that they’re most comfortable communicating,” Thompson says.
 “Giving them something in a digital format makes training more fun.”

-Learn more about how digital and video-based training can help your brand on the PlayerLync website.
+Learn more about how technology can help your brand through this crisis, visit the PlayerLync website.